Model Arab League & Model United Nations

 MAL Delegates may also apply for student study visits to the region where they will be joined by other high achieving students and faculty from the United States.

-The Southeast Regional Model Arab League will be held March 17-19, 2023 in South Carolina.
-If you are interested in participating, please contact Dr. Lori Owens directly at ljowens@jsu.edu prior to the beginning of the Spring 2023 semester.
+The Southeast Regional Model Arab League will be held March 13-15, 2026 in South Carolina at Converse University.
+If you are interested in participating, please contact Dr. Lori Owens directly at ljowens@jsu.edu prior to the beginning of the Spring 2026 semester.